 The piriformis syndrome is a condition that occurs when the piriformis muscle irritates or compresses the sciatic nerve, causing sciatic nerve pain.

-The piriformis muscle helps lift the leg, turn the foot and ensures the stability of hip and pelvis.
+The piriformis muscle helps lift the leg, turn the foot and ensures the stability of the hip and pelvis.

 What causes Piriformis syndrome ?

 Piriformis syndrome can occur following:

 - An injury caused by a accident or a bad fall.

 - Sedentarity: not moving enough or sitting all day.